Vishak05/Portfolio/README.md

 ## Prerequisites
 •Python: The program is written in Python, a widely-used, versatile programming language.
 You'll need a Python interpreter installed on your system to run the application.
-•	flask:Flask is a micro web framework written in Python
+•flask:Flask is a micro web framework written in Python

 ### Getting Started
 To get started with the Store Management System, follow these simple steps: